VOGT-KOYANAGI-HARADA-LIKE SYNDROME IN DOGS

 Thanks to the Animal Ophthalmology Clinic, Ltd. for these pictures.
 For the complete case study of Sheila, click here.

 Uveitis, whether it is caused by VKH-like immune mediated inflammation or something else, is treated by suppression of the inflammation.
 This means corticosteroids (such as prednisone) orally as well as topically.
-VKH-like syndrome will require on-going immune suppression to prevent blindness and since long term steroid use is undesirable therapy often switches to azathioprine.
+VKH-like syndrome will require on-going immune suppression to prevent blindness and since long term steroid use is undesirable therapy often switches to azathioprine, cyclosporine, or some other stronger immunomodulating agent.
 Topical therapy is also necessary; steroid containing eye drops or injections of steroids into the conjunctival membranes are commonly used.

 With aggressive treatment some dogs are able to regain some vision but, in general, vision cannot be preserved and a more realistic goal is to control the eye pain.
 Blind dogs still have good quality life as long as pain is controlled.